laravel/head/README.md

 });
 ```

-The defaults layer is the lowest-priority page layer.
+Defaults are the lowest-priority page metadata layer.
 If no route, runtime, or error metadata sets a title, `Acme` renders as-is.
 When a higher layer sets a page title, the inherited suffix is applied, so `Head::title('About')` renders `About - Acme`.
-Pass `exact: true` for titles that should ignore the inherited prefix or suffix.
+Pass `exact: true` for titles that should ignore an inherited prefix or suffix.

-Canonical URLs are rendered when you call `Head::canonical()`, by using the current request URL.
-To set an explicit URL you may pass a string, such as `Head::canonical('/about')`.
+Calling `Head::canonical()` renders a canonical URL using the current request URL.
+To set an explicit URL, pass a string such as `Head::canonical('/about')`.
 Canonical URLs are normalized to `https` by default; pass `forceHttps: false` to preserve the request scheme.

 Robots directives may be passed as a raw string, as `RobotsRule` enum cases, or as a list mixing both forms.
 Lists are rendered as comma-separated directives, so `Head::robots([RobotsRule::NoIndex, RobotsRule::NoFollow])` renders `noindex, nofollow`.